spookylukey/django-htmx-patterns/approach.rst

 In my experience so far, the best patterns for using HTMX are likely to be project specific.
 In addition, while both Django and HTMX are mature, the code interfacing between them is pretty immature, and the best patterns have probably not surfaced yet.
-So the approach I’m advocating is that if you like anything you see in this repo, you should:
+So for now I’m suggesting that if you like anything you see in this repo, you should:

-* copy-paste it freely into your project
+* copy-paste it freely into your project (the code is in public domain)
 * iterate on it (and discard it if it gets in your way)
-* if you want, share your improvements or alternatives back here,
+* if you want, share your improvements or alternatives back here.

-But, don’t ask me to release this code as a library, and I suggest you don’t either (at least not yet).
+But don’t ask me to release this code as a library, and I suggest you shouldn’t either (at least not yet).